 Before decorating pumpkins you can start with this fun nursery rhyme:

-We focus on art projects that are child-led, open-ended “invitations to create” which emphasize on exploration and the process of creating rather than a finished “product”.
-Pay attention how you display and arrange art materials.
-Try to set out a few materials that invite further exploration, make sure the children can reach everything without your help and look if what you provide sparks their curiosity, invites exploration and further investigation.
-This project is meant to be a simple but engaging activity that stimulates your child’s imagination, offers the freedom to create, invent, and inspires to find new ways of doing things as well as building fine and gross motor skills.
+This is meant to be a child-led, open-ended, simple but engaging activity that stimulates your child’s imagination, offers the freedom to create, invent, and inspires to find new ways of doing things as well as building fine and gross motor skills.

 Can you see the joy and concentration on the children’s faces?
 This was so much fun!
 A hammer, tissue papers and chalk markers made for nice additions to the materials.